lkarmit/PyToApp/README.md

 # PyToApp
-PyToApp is Dedicated to making your life as a developer easier PyToApp is a Automatic app that turns python files into a .app file
+PyToApp is Dedicated to making your life as a developer easier.
+This app automatically turns python files into a .app file